UN Women - United Nations Entity for Gender Equality and the Empowerment of Women

 Planet 50-50 by 2030

 UN Women envisages a world where all women and girls have equal opportunities and rights by 2030.
-Our campaign ‘Planet 50-50 by 2030 Step It Up’ asks governments to make national commitments that will close the gender equality gap – from laws and policies to national action plans and adequate investment.
+Step It Up asks governments to make national commitments that will close the gender equality gap – from laws and policies to national action plans and adequate investment.

 UN Women’s Nordic Office situated at UN City liaises with Nordic governments, parliamentarians and key decision-makers, as well as UN Women National Committees in Finland, Iceland, Norway and Sweden, the private sector, media, civil society and all UN agencies based in Copenhagen.
 The Nordic countries have a steadfast relationship with the UN, and are strong advocates for gender equality both within their own countries and as part of their development cooperation policies.